-We have had losses since inception and losses may continue, which could result in a decline in the value of our securities and a loss of your investment.
+We have incurred losses since inception and losses may continue, which could result in a decline in the value of our securities and a loss of your investment.

-We incurred net losses of (\$7,478) and \$(2,484) for the fiscal years ended December 31, 2021 and 2020, respectively.
-Our accumulated deficit was \$126,897 as of December 31, 2021.
-Since we expect to incur additional expenditures in line with the sales growth of our business, we may not continue to achieve operating profits in the near future, and we could experience further losses.
+We incurred net losses of \$(3,851) and \$(7,478) for the fiscal years ended December 31, 2022 and 2021, respectively.
+Our accumulated deficit was \$(130,748) as of December 31, 2022.
+Since we expect to incur additional expenditures in line with the sales growth of our business, we may not achieve operating profits in the near future, and we could experience further losses.
 This could lead to a decline in the value of our securities.